How to Apply

 Students that were selected for the verification process after submitting their FAFSA now have a new way to complete verification.
 The verification process will be completed online – all forms and submissions will be uploaded into your student portal.
 If you have an item on your to-do list called FINANCIAL AID ISSUE you will need to open and click on the hyperlink in the details.
 After clicking the hyperlink you will be taken to your student portal to have access to your forms.
 Need help?
 Please visit your local financial aid office or call us at 855-246-2482

-You can only receive finanical aid from one school at a time.
+You can only receive financial aid from one school at a time.
 If you are enrolled at SKYCTC and another school, you may be able to set up a consortium agreement between the schools.
-With a consortium agreement, you can combine the hours at both schools to determine your finanical aid eligibility.
+With a consortium agreement, you can combine the hours at both schools to determine your financial aid eligibility.
 For example, if you are enrolled at SKYCTC for nine credits and WKU for three credits, you could receive financial aid from SKYCTC as a full time student:9 credits + 3 credits= 12 credits.

 How Your Awards Are Determined